Early Pregnancy Symptoms—In the First Month

 These are all questions I had myself, and I will provide answers to them in this article.
 To begin, it's important to define what the "first month of pregnancy" actually means.

-Surprisingly, most women (and this included myself!) don't realise exactly when their first month is, until they have discovered that they are pregnant and are sitting at the doctors having their due date calculated!
+Surprisingly, most women (and this included myself!) don't realise exactly when their first month began until they discover that they are pregnant and are sitting in the doctor's office having their due date calculated!

 The First Month of Pregnancy

 The convention to measure how many weeks pregnant you are is to count the number of weeks that have passed since your last menstrual period.
 Since you are most likely to conceive two weeks after your period, this means that when people talk about the first month of pregnancy, they are effectively talking about the two weeks before you conceived and the two weeks after you conceived.
 So although you're officially "one month pregnant," you've only actually been pregnant for two weeks!
 Is that confusing or what?